-To support his argument that the documents prepared after the third contract contain the requisite property descriptions, Swinehart relies on his typical course of dealings with Haber Oil, describing each step in the process.
+To support his argument that the documents prepared after the third contract contain the requisite property descriptions, Swinehart relies on his typical course of dealings with Haber

+Oil, describing each step in the process.
 First, Swinehart investigated lease opportunities and reported his geological findings and recommendations to Haber Oil.
 If Haber Oil approved a location, it then obtained a lease.
 According to Swinehart, it was on the lease Haber Oil obtained that the legal description was first noted.
 After Haber Oil had obtained the lease, Swinehart then prepared a brochure to submit to prospective investors, which also contained a reference to the legal description of the lease property.
 After Haber Oil raised investment capital from the investors, an operating agreement was executed and a well was drilled on the lease property.
 If the prospect proved to be commercially profitable, Haber Oil was to prepare and execute an assignment of a portion of its working interest to Swinehart.

-The documents which purportedly provide the property description of the leases - Swinehart's prospect evaluation sheet, the leases obtained by Haber Oil, the brochure prepared for potential investors, and the operating agreement - were not in existence at the time Swinehart and Haber Oil entered into the third contract nor did the parties make any reference to them in the third contract.
+Swinehart describes the documents which purportedly provide the property description of the leases as his prospect evaluation sheet, the leases obtained by Haber Oil, the brochure prepared for potential investors, and the operating agreement.
+These documents were not in existence at the time Swinehart and Haber Oil entered into the third contract, nor did the parties make any reference to them in the third contract.
 A contract must furnish the property description "within itself or by reference to other identified writings then in existence."
 Pick, 659 S.W.2d at 637 (emphasis added); see also Crowder v.
 Tri-C Resources, Inc., 821 S.W.2d 393, 396 (Tex.
 App.-Houston [1st Dist.]
 1991, no writ) (finding neither plat, which included property description, but was not signed by party to be charged and did not refer to letter, nor letter, which neither referred to plat nor described property in question, taken either standing alone or together contained the essential elements of an area of mutual interest).
-Moreover, none of those subsequent documents refer to the initial contract between Haber Oil and Swinehart.
-Therefore, we conclude the third contract, even when considered in conjunction with the later prepared documents, does not sufficiently describe the leases to be acquired to satisfy the statute of frauds.
+Moreover, none of those subsequent documents refer to the initial contract between Haber Oil and Swinehart.4 Therefore, we conclude the third contract, even when considered in